khozzy/hugo-blog/content/blog/data-platform-aws/1-ingest.md

 ```

-By looking at the Terraform resource declaration there are some non-trivial things going on here already.
-Let's start from the top:
+When examining the Terraform resource declaration, we can observe several intricate aspects in play.
+Let's begin from the top:

-We are utilizing the _server side encryption_ feature, which means that our data will be automatically encrypted at-rest using the AWS owned keys.
-It's also possible to use our own cryptographic keys, here but we would like to leverage AWS's compliance certifications and ensure your data meets the necessary regulatory requirements.
+We are making use of the _server-side encryption_ feature.
+This implies that our data will be automatically encrypted at rest using AWS-owned keys.
+While it's also possible to use our own cryptographic keys, we prefer to capitalize on AWS's compliance certifications, ensuring that your data meets the necessary regulatory requirements.

-Next we are configuring the S3 sink.
-Notice the _dynamic partitioning_ allowing us to process contents of each incoming objects and depending on it's attribute determine the desired storage path.
-We leverage it to construct the Hive-like file path structure that will enable us the "_predicate projection_" feature boosting query effectiveness later.
-By design, we bucket events by tuple of name and processing date.
+Moving on, we are configuring the S3 sink.
+Notably, the implementation involves _dynamic partitioning_, which allows us to process the contents of each incoming object.
+Depending on its attributes, we determine the desired storage path.
+We utilize this technique to construct a Hive-like file path structure.
+This structure facilitates the utilization of the "_predicate projection_" feature, which significantly enhances query effectiveness at a later stage.
+As part of the design, we categorize events by a tuple of name and processing date.

 ```
 s3://<bucket>/events_raw/json/name=<event_name>/d=<etl_date>
 ```

-Notice, that the date in path (`d=` prefix), stands for the "message processing timestamp" (not the event generation timestamp).
-This is a deliberate decision, facilitating future incremental data processing.
+Please take note that the date in the path (prefixed with `d=`) represents the "message processing timestamp" rather than the event generation timestamp.
+This deliberate choice aims to facilitate future incremental data processing.

-> Pay attention to the total amount of partitions within a batch (combinations of parameters composing an object path).
-When this count exceeds the account [quotas](https://docs.aws.amazon.com/firehose/latest/dev/limits.html), Kinesis Firehose will yield the _"The number of active partitions has exceeded the configured limit"_ error.
+> It's crucial to monitor the total number of partitions within a batch, which are combinations of parameters forming an object path.
+If this count exceeds the account [quotas](https://docs.aws.amazon.com/firehose/latest/dev/limits.html), Kinesis Firehose will generate the _"The number of active partitions has exceeded the configured limit"_ error.

-Next we utilize the [_data processors_](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-kinesisfirehose-deliverystream-processor.html) to transform and process streaming data before delivering it to the destination.
-In this case each incoming object is processed by `MetadataExtractionQuery` processor extracting specified parameters from message payload.
-Those might be later used to build the object path dynamically.
+Subsequently, we make use of [_data processors_](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-kinesisfirehose-deliverystream-processor.html) to transform and process streaming data before sending it to the destination.
+In this scenario, each incoming object undergoes processing by the `MetadataExtractionQuery` processor, which extracts specified parameters from the message payload.
+These parameters might subsequently be employed to dynamically construct the object path.

-[//]: # (END)

-> **Firehose object delimiters for text payloads**
+> **Delimiters for text payloads in Kinesis Firehose**
 >
-> Mind the way producer emits the events.
-By default, Kinesis Data Firehose buffers incoming payload by concatenating them, without applying any delimiter.
-So, for a series of incoming JSON messages, the file dropped on S3 might have the following structure
+> Pay close attention to the way the producer emits events.
+By default, Kinesis Data Firehose buffers incoming payloads by concatenating them without applying any delimiters.
+Consequently, for a series of incoming JSON messages, the file dropped on S3 might exhibit the following structure:
 > ```
 > {...}{...}{...}
 > ```
 >
-> This is tricky because the stored file does not meet the requirements for the properly formatted JSON file and might impact downstream processes.
-Tools like AWS Athena will continue to operate, but will give the incorrect results, which might be tricky to spot at first.
-In past there were workaround including creating a custom Lambda functions adding delimiters to records, but now this task is as simple as configuring the delivery stream properly with `AppendDelimiterToRecords` _data processor_.
+> This situation is tricky because the stored file does not meet the requirements for a properly formatted JSON file, which could impact downstream processes.
+Although tools like AWS Athena will continue to operate, they may produce incorrect results that could be challenging to identify initially.
+In the past, workarounds involved creating custom Lambda functions to add delimiters to records.
+However, now this task is as simple as configuring the delivery stream properly with the `AppendDelimiterToRecords` data processor.

-### Storing data in Parquet format
+### Efficient Data Storage with Parquet Format
-Let's create a second Kinesis Firehose delivery, which will be very similar to the JSON one described above.
-The main difference is that we are utilizing the _"Record format conversion"_ feature enabling real-time data conversion between formats (in this case JSON to Parquet).
+Let's proceed to create a secondary Kinesis Firehose delivery configuration, closely resembling the JSON setup mentioned earlier.
+The primary distinction here lies in our utilization of the _"Record format conversion"_ feature, facilitating seamless real-time data transformation from JSON to the optimized Parquet format.

-Notice the `parquet_ser_de` [output serializer configuration](https://docs.aws.amazon.com/firehose/latest/APIReference/API_ParquetSerDe.html) block allowing to specify things like the compression or the HDFS block size.
-However, to make the comparison more fair we will retain the default settings.
+Observe the configuration block for `parquet_ser_de` [output serializer configuration](https://docs.aws.amazon.com/firehose/latest/APIReference/API_ParquetSerDe.html), which offers the flexibility to define parameters such as compression techniques and HDFS block size.
+For the sake of a more equitable comparison, we will, however, retain the default settings.

 ```terraform
 resource "aws_kinesis_firehose_delivery_stream" "parquet_firehose_stream" {